FREE SHIPPING Over $150 | FREE RETURNS (Domestic)

 Powerlifting belts are typically made of leather and use a prong or lever fastening mechanism.
 These belts are typically 10-13mm in thickness, and 10cm in width.

-All Gymreaper belts are the approved belt size for the International Powerlifting Federation (IPF) and USA Powerlifting (USAPL).
+All Gymreapers belts are the approved belt size for the International Powerlifting Federation (IPF) and USA Powerlifting (USAPL).

 Olympic weightlifting belts are either made of leather or nylon.
 Leather belts offer rigidity, however, some lifters may opt for a nylon belt as it offers a little more flexibility when getting into deep cleans and snatches.